-- 1. create a tetrahedral domain for the entire volume domain that fully contains the fitted volumetric object - 2. solve Eq.
-(10) by treating control vectors as free variables - 3. for each node \mathbf{t}i of the tetrahedralization, if the mean square fitting error in its adjacent neighboring tetrahedra is greater than ε , solve Eq.
-(10) by treating the knots associated to \mathbf{t}i as free variables - 4. for each tetrahedron, if its mean square fitting error is greater than ε , subdivide it into four tetrahedra and repeat (2-4) until the mean square fitting error of every tetrahedron is less than ε
+- 1. Create a tetrahedral domain for the entire volume domain, which fully contains the fitted volumetric object; - 2.
+Solve Equation 10 by treating control vectors as free variables. - 3. for each node \mathbf{t}i of the tetrahedralization, if the fitting error in its 1-ring neighboring tetrahedra is larger than a user-specified value, solve Equation 10 by treating the knots associated to \mathbf{t}i as free variables. - 4.
+For each tetrahedron, if its fitting error is larger than a threshold ε , then subdivide it into four tetrahedra and repeat (2-4) until the fitting error of every tetrahedron is less than ε

 This algorithm will not stop until the fitting error in each tetrahedron is less than the user-specified error bound.
-Then the discrete point set with the associated attribute field is converted to a continuous spline-based volumetric implicit function, which can be evaluated at an arbitrary sampling resolution and rendered with the direct volume rendering or the marching tetrahedra algorithm [17].
-We will discuss the detail of these rendering algorithms in Sec.
-5. The fitting algorithm is guaranteed to converge, since the number of sampling points is finite.
-The number of tetrahedra needed for fitting at the desired accuracy depends on the userspecified error bound and the datasets.
+Then the discrete point set with the associated attribute field is converted to a continuous spline-based volumetric implicit function, which can be evaluated at arbitrary sampling resolution and rendered with the direct volume rendering or the Marching Tetrahedra algorithm.
+The fitting algorithm is guaranteed to converge since the number of sampling points is finite.
+The number of tetrahedra needed for fitting at the desired accuracy depends on the user-specified error bound and the datasets.